-Review Item Description Timeframe Anti- Corruption and Fraud Prevention Policy Outlines GBRF's guiding principles for managing Fraud, Bribery and Corruption within its operations.
+Review Item Description Timeframe Fraud, Anti-Bribery and Anti-Corruption Policy Outlines GBRF's guiding principles for managing Fraud, Bribery and Corruption within its operations.
 Biennial FPP Documents GBRF's approach to controlling fraud and corruption exposure.
 Includes fraud management planning, fraud and corruption prevention and detection and incident response.
-Ongoing Fraud and Corruption Due Diligence Due diligence is performed when engaging with third parties Ongoing Fraud and Corruption training Delivery of training to all Personnel in order to increase awareness of the risks associated with fraud, corruption and bribery and their obligations under this FPP and the Fraud and Corruption Policy.
+Ongoing Fraud and Corruption Risk Assessments Assessment of fraud and corruption risks prior to the commencement of any major project or substantial changes such as outsourcing or procurement.
+Ongoing Fraud and Corruption training Delivery of training to all Personnel in order to increase awareness of the risks associated with fraud, corruption and bribery and their obligations under this FPP and the Fraud and Corruption Policy.
 At induction and annual policy affirmation program Conflicts of Interest Policy Outlines GBRF's procedures to identify and manage legal conflicts of interest that arise in GBRF's business and to protect GBRF and the individuals involved from any impropriety.
 Biennial Risk Management Policy Outlines GBRF's overall approach to risk management.
-Biennial Risk Management Framework Outlines GBRF's approach to risk oversight and management and sets out the methodologies adapted by GBRF for the: Identification, analysis and evaluation of identified risks; Development and implementation of processes to monitor, treat and manage risks; Reporting of risks and mitigating controls; and Response to any emerging risks or risks that may materialise as a consequence of adverse events Biennial Risk Appetite Statement States GBRF's risk appetite relating to fraud.
-Biennial Conflicts of Interest Register Recording and Management of declared Conflicts of Interest.
-Ongoing Gifts, Travel, Entertainment and Hospitality Register Recording and management of the Gifts, Travel, Entertainment and Hospitality Register.
+Annual Risk Management Framework Outlines GBRF's approach to risk oversight and management and sets out the methodologies adapted by GBRF for the: Identification, analysis and evaluation of identified risks; Development and implementation of processes to monitor, treat and manage risks; Reporting of risks and mitigating controls; and Response to any emerging risks or risks that may materialise as a consequence of adverse events Annual Risk Appetite Statement States GBRF's risk appetite relating to fraud.
+Biennial Conflicts of Interest Register Management of the Conflicts of Interest Register.
+Ongoing Gifts, Travel, Entertainment and Hospitality Register Management of the Gifts, Travel, Entertainment and Hospitality Register.
 Ongoing Code of Conduct Create and maintain high levels of awareness of the Code of Conduct.
 Ongoing